 - Science coursework completed within 7 years.

-- Prospective students must have earned a minimum cumulative grade point average (GPA) of 3.0 on a 4.0 scale for the 90 semester units of prerequisite course work may be considered for admission to the standard curriculum track.
+- Prospective students must have earned a minimum grade point average (GPA) of 3.0 on a 4.0 scale for the cumulative or last 90 semester* units of prerequisite course work to be considered for admission under the standard curriculum track.

-- Prospective students whose cumulative grade point average (GPA) is 2.75 on a 4.0 scale for the 90 semester units of prerequisite course work may be considered for admission to the alternative admission track plan (AATP).
+- Prospective students whose grade point average (GPA) is 2.75 to 2.99 on a 4.0 scale for the cumulative or last 90 semester* units of prerequisite course work may be considered for admission to the alternative admission track plan (AATP).

 Alternative Admissions Track Program (AATP)